 But throw in court-imposed "penalty assessments," and many people convicted of a DUI end up paying as much as $3000 in fines.
 However, the fines imposed in connection with a dry reckless are typically half or less of what you would pay if convicted of a California DUI.

 Plus, the mandatory minimum fine for the dry reckless charge reduction is only $145, whereas the DUI is $390.9

 - No mandatory court-ordered license suspension

-But a dry reckless under California Vehicle Code 23103 VC does not trigger a license suspension (although it adds 2 points to your driving record, which could contribute to a negligent operator license suspension).
+But a dry reckless plea deal under California Vehicle Code 23103 VC does not trigger a license suspension.
+(It does, however, add 2 points to your driving record, which could contribute to a negligent operator license suspension.11)

 - No DUI school or, at the most, a six-week program

 A California DUI conviction mandates that you complete a minimum three-month alcohol education program--18 months for multiple offenders.
 There is no such requirement with a dry reckless conviction.12